 Early Friday morning on January 16, 2009, a fire breaks out at the Alki Homestead restaurant in West Seattle.
 The Seattle Fire Department responds quickly to a report of smoke coming from the building and extinguishes the fire in 20 minutes.
 An investigation determines the cause to be strings of Christmas lights that overloaded an old electrical circuit.
-Damage to the Seattle historic landmark is estimated to be $400,000.
+Damage to the Seattle historic landmark is estimated to be $400,000, and it will not be fully restored until 2019.

 Rustic and Remote (for a While)